 The Equipment File focuses on a single piece of equipment and provides a great amount of detail about that equipment, whereas the Lab directory file will simply list the Equipment Files of equipment in that specific lab.
-The Lab Directory file can then also include details about the Lab like location, chemical hazards, and relevant Safety Data Sheets.
+The Lab Directory file can also include any other details about the Lab that you find beneficial such as chemical hazards, Excel calculation spreadsheets, and relevant Safety Data Sheets.

 Do you have a suggestion for how to track equipment repairs, or as-needed maintenance that would not be included in a maintenance schedule?

-You could include an additional line item or section on your Equipment File template to track “Equipment Repairs and Out of Schedule Maintenance”.
+You could include additional lines or section on your Equipment File template to track “Equipment Repairs” and “Non-Routine Maintenance”.

 Can one customize further to add calibration parameters e.g temp, pressure, volume for a particular equipment to ensure all calibration aspects are covered?
 Or can one link to calibration SOP?

 Absolutely!
 The Equipment File screenshot displayed on the slide was a short, simple version to give webinar attendees a taste of what can be done.
 We HIGHLY advise that you customize the Equipment File template to meet your organization’s needs.

 If you have an existing equipment form template, can you import them into the new EQP form designation?

 Yes!
 The EQP and LAB document templates shown during the tips & tricks webinar were just examples.
 You can format the templates to fit your needs and it is recommended that you model your EQP document template after your existing equipment form template.

 Equipment File: In Service/ Out of Service.
 How does it differentiate the out of service date when the equipment is decommissioned at a later date?